X (Chris Brown album): Music and lyrics

-The album's opener "X", produced by Diplo, was described as a "progressive R&B" track by Rytlewski, saying that "it starts as a quiet and calm song, then exploding during a powerful chorus made off Brown strong vocals over an electronic drop".
-The song's lyrics depict his admissions on his past errors and his desire to prove his growth.
-On "Autumn Leaves", according to Brad Wete of Billboard, Brown "examines a fleeting love with gloominess and a high level of sensitivity", comparing a lover's departure with summer's, in time for fall.
-"It seems that all the autumn leaves are falling/ I feel like you're the only reason for it.", while the guest Kendrick Lamar, raps on Brown's behalf, mood-swinging from thoughtful to vicious: "And they won’t let me live/ Even when it’s remorse that I give/ When are they gon' rejoice and forgive/ Tell me how [do] I stay positive?".
+The album's opener "X", produced by Diplo, is a "progressive R&B" track, that starts with Brown singing over a soft beat before transitioning into a more up-tempo sound with an electronic beat drop.
+In the title-track, Brown says that he's forgetting a failed relationship with a woman, as he sings, "I swear to god i'm moving on!", while also admitting his faults, and expressing his desire to prove his growth.
+On "Autumn Leaves", according to Brad Wete of Billboard, Brown "examines a fleeting love with gloominess and a high level of sensitivity", comparing a lover's departure with summer's, in time for fall: "It seems that all the autumn leaves are falling/ I feel like you're the only reason for it", while the guest Kendrick Lamar, raps on Brown's behalf, mood-swinging from thoughtful to vicious: "And they won’t let me live/ Even when it’s remorse that I give/ When are they gon' rejoice and forgive/ Tell me how [do] I stay positive?".
 "Do Better" was described by Wete as "a sparse and pensive duet" where Brown and Brandy play the two sides of a relationship where both feel like scorned lovers that don't know how to deal with their emotions, singing: "I learn more and more each day that I don't know me / It's like I can't get out of my own way".
 "Add Me In" is an up-tempo disco and R&B song with math-tinged lyrics about subtracting a girl's boyfriend to "add me in".

-"Songs On 12 Play" is a pure R&B slow-jam, duetted with Trey Songz, about wild sex, with lyrics that pay homage to R. Kelly works, citing lots of his song, as well as his classic debut studio album 12 Play.
+"Songs On 12 Play" is an R&B slow-jam, duetted with Trey Songz, featuring sexual content, with its lyrics paying homage to R. Kelly's works, mentioning many of his songs, as well as his debut studio album 12 Play.
 The track is followed by the interlude "101", where the singer expresses his sexual desire to the directly concerned lady, and subsequently by a collaboration with R. Kelly himself on the lustful "Drown In It".
 Both "Loyal" and "Stereotype" are centered on unfaithful women, while "Time for Love" and "Lady in a Glass Dress" talk about falling in love, with the last one being a promise to a girl recovering from a rough breakup that he "can make your dreams come true".
 Los Angeles Times's writer Mikael Wood defined "Lost In Ya Love" as a "melodious, sweet mid-tempo" where the singer expresses "the beauty of being romantically in love" to the directly concerned lady.
 On the album's standard edition closing track, "Drunk Texting", Brown and Jhené Aiko play the role of two people that try to numb the pain of their heartbreak drinking alcohol, but end up texting their loved one while they're drunk.